Nkuringo Safaris Beyond Covid-19

 - Morning tea & coffee will continue to be delivered, and only by your dedicated housekeeper, with items having been cleaned and sanitized in the kitchen.

-- The WHO has indicated that pools that are well-kept with chlorine levels between 1-3mg/l, with a pH between 6.8-7.4, are safe.
+- The WHO has indicated that well-kept pools with chlorine levels between 1-3mg/l, with a pH between 6.8-7.4, are safe.
 Guest numbers at the pools will be limited, and poolside furniture will be regularly cleaned between uses and well-spaced.

 Covid-19 Tests for our Guests